Ardersier

 Ardersier /ˈɑːrdəsir/ (Àird nan Saor) is a small former fishing village in the Scottish Highlands on the Moray Firth near Fort George, between Inverness and Nairn.
-Its name may be an anglicisation of the Gaelic "Àird nan Saor", or "Headland of the joiners", one local legend being that carpenters working on the construction of ecclesiastical buildings on the other side of the Moray Firth were quartered here.
+Its name may be an anglicisation of the Gaelic "Àird nan Saor", or "Headland of the joiners", one local legend being that carpenters working on the construction of ecclesiastical buildings on the other side of the Moray Firth were quartered here.. however, the name Ardersier is documented centuries before the Cathedrals of Fortrose and Elgin were built, and it is more likely that the name signifies its topography - a high prominence (New Statistical Account).

-Prior to the building of Fort George, a small fishing hamlet called Blacktown existed in the area of Fort George, with an economy based on small-scale commercial fishery.
+Prior to the building of Fort George, a small fishing hamlet existed in the area of Fort George, with an economy based on small-scale commercial fishery.
 Its relocation eventually led to the creation of the village of Ardersier.

 History

 Medieval

 Parts of the land in and about Ardersier were originally owned by the order of the Knights Templar.
 These lands were referred to as: Temple Land, Temple Cruik, Temple Bank, Bogschand.
 They were located between Connage and the sea, and between Flemington and the sea.
 The Temple lands of Ardersier were held by Davidsons and Mackays as portioners.
 They were acquired by Cawdor in 1626.

 A charter granted at Nairn refers to the locus trialis at Ardersier, and according to the historian George Bain, this may have been an ancient place of trial by wager of battle.